roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.7](/assets/family-overview-7.png)

-The first large family of theropods to branch off the bird line were the Ceratosaurs, meaning “horn lizard”.
+The first large family of theropods to branch off the bird line were the ceratosaurs, meaning “horn lizard”.
 These were large-ish carnivores that often had keratinous horns on their heads and faces.
 Famous members include Ceratosaurus and the more derived Abelisaurs, including Carnotaurus and Majungasaurus.

 ![fig-3.2](/assets/family-overview-3.2.jpg)